Strong Feller property of sticky reflected distorted Brownian motion: Sticky Brownian motion and Dirichlet form transformations

 where $(B_t)_{t \geq 0}$ is a standard Brownian motion.
-For details on Feller's Brownian motions and in particular, sticky Brownian motion and its transition semigroup, see e.g. \cite{EP12}, \cite{KPS10}, \cite{GS72} or \cite{Kni81}.\\ In \cite[Chapter 6]{FOT94} and \cite[Chapter 5]{ChFu11} is presented how a random time change by an additive functional affects the underlying Dirichlet form.
-Let $\mu$ denote the Revuz measure corresponding to $(A_t)_{t \geq 0}$.
-Clearly, $d\mu=dx + \beta \delta_0$.
-In particular, $\mu$ has full support $[0,\infty)$.
-Thus, the Dirichlet form $(\mathcal{E},D(\mathcal{E}))$ on $L^2([0,\infty);\mu)$ associated to $(X_t)_{t \geq 0}$ has the representation
+For details on Feller's Brownian motions and in particular, sticky Brownian motion and its transition semigroup, see e.g. \cite{EP12}, \cite{KPS10} or \cite{Kni81}.\\ In \cite[Chapter 6]{FOT94} and \cite[Chapter 5]{ChFu11} is presented how a random time change by an additive functional affects the underlying Dirichlet form.
+Let $m_{\beta}$ denote the Revuz measure corresponding to $(A_t)_{t \geq 0}$.
+Clearly, $dm_{\beta}=dx + \beta \delta_0$.
+In particular, $m_{\beta}$ has full quasi support $[0,\infty)$.
+Indeed, $m_{\beta}$ is a smooth measure and every set of measure zero with respect to $m_{\beta}$ is in particular of measure zero with respect to $dx$.
+As a consequence, every quasi open set of measure zero with respect to $m_{\beta}$ is of zero capacity in view of \cite[Lemma 2.1.7 (ii)]{FOT94}.
+Thus, the Dirichlet form $(\mathcal{E}^{\beta},D(\mathcal{E}^{\beta}))$ on $L^2([0,\infty);m_{\beta})$ associated to $(X_t)_{t \geq 0}$ has the representation

-In particular, $D(\mathcal{E})=H^{1,2}((0,\infty)) \cap L^2([0,\infty);\mu) = H^{1,2}((0,\infty))$ by Sobolev embedding.
-Moreover, $C_c^1([0,\infty))$ is dense in $D(\mathcal{E})$ by \cite[Theorem 5.2.8(i)]{ChFu11} and thus, it is a special standard core of $(\mathcal{E},D(\mathcal{E}))$.
+In particular, $D(\mathcal{E}^{\beta})=H^{1,2}((0,\infty)) \cap L^2([0,\infty);m_{\beta}) = H^{1,2}((0,\infty))$ by Sobolev embedding.
+Moreover, $C_c^1([0,\infty))$ is dense in $D(\mathcal{E}^{\beta})$ by \cite[Theorem 5.2.8(i)]{ChFu11} and thus, it is a special standard core of $(\mathcal{E}^{\beta},D(\mathcal{E}^{\beta}))$.
 Hence, the closure of

-on $L^2([0,\infty);\mu)$ is the Dirichlet form associated to $(X_t)_{t \geq 0}$.
+on $L^2([0,\infty);m_{\beta})$ is the Dirichlet form associated to $(X_t)_{t \geq 0}$.

 \begin{remark} Note that our notion for the solution to the equations (\ref{refltanaka}) and (\ref{1dstickysde}) as reflecting Brownian motion and sticky reflecting Brownian motion on $[0,\infty)$ respectively differs by the factor $\sqrt{2}$ from classical literature in view of the underlying SDE (\ref{sde!}).
 If $(Y^{\gamma}_t)_{t \geq 0}$ solves